wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 After you opened one of the templates above, the Azure Portal navigates to the Edit Parameters panel.
 Enter the following information:

 * **sapSystemId**: SAP System ID
-* **osType**: Operating system you want to deploy, e.g. Windows Server 2012 R2 or SLES 12
+* **osType**: Operating system you want to deploy, e.g. Windows Server 2012 R2, SLES 12 or RHEL 7.2
     * The list only contains versions that are supported by SAP on Azure
 * **sapSystemSize**: the size of the SAP system
     * The amount of SAPS the new system will provide.
 If you are not sure how many SAPS the system will require, please ask your SAP Technology Partner or System Integrator